-Because the Southern Ocean wraps all the way around the globe without being blocked by continents it has very different dynamics to the other oceans.
-The Southern Ocean connects the other oceans to each other, and is where much of the communication between the abyssal ocean and the atmosphere occurs.
-I’m using models and observational data to improve our understanding of how the Southern Ocean responds to changes in the winds.
+Because the Southern Ocean wraps all the way around the globe without being blocked by continents it has very different dynamics to the other ocean basins.
+The Southern Ocean connects the global ocean, and is where much of the communication between the abyssal ocean and the atmosphere occurs.
+I use models and observations to improve our understanding of how the Southern Ocean is changing.

 You can read more about this work here and here.